better-xcloud/docs/docs/android.md

 - Better device vibration support
 - Limits screen's refresh rate to 60Hz to save battery life

 The Android app doesn't support installing extensions.
-If you need this feature continue then using Kiwi Browser.
+If you need this feature, use [Edge Browser](android-browser.md) instead.

 ## How to install

 !!! warning
     ⚠️ You're most likely to have problems with the stream if you're using a cheap phone or a cheap Android TV device.
-[Read more](faq.md#android-app). **This app doesn't support TCL Android TV!!!**
+[Read more](faq.md#android-app).
+    In that case, use [Edge Browser](android-browser.md) instead.

 1. Download the APK file and install